jeremiahpatterson/configure-ad/README.md

 <img src="https://i.imgur.com/uUSwzQ8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Time to create a Domain Admin User.
-In the Active Directory Users and Computers, right-click on the _EMPLOYEES folder > New > User.
+In the Active Directory Users and Computers, for this example, right-click on the _EMPLOYEES folder > New > User.
 Fill in the user information and press Next.
 </p>
 <br />